kotas/gulp-tsc/README.md

 });
 ```

-This will put 'gulp-tsc-tmp-xxxxx' folders in '.tmp'.
+This will put a temporary folder in '.tmp'.

 #### options.noLib
 Type: `Boolean`